 Many women suffer from painful menstruation (dysmenorrhea).
+It is also link to PMS, or premenstrual syndrome.
 The pain is usually described as cramping or colicky.
 In 5% of these cases it is bad enough for them to seek help from their doctor, an in about 2% of women the pain is bad enough for them to have to take time off work.

 Types of Painful Periods (Dysmenorrhea)

 Gynecologists usually talk about Primary and Secondary dysmenorrhea.
 The primary type is more common and generally starts soon after puberty.
 Secondary dysmenorrhea can occur after years of painless periods.

 Symptoms of Painful Periods (Dysmenorrhea)

 - The discomfort of dysmenorrhea is usually characterized by pain in the lower abdomen, rarely lasts for more than a day.
 The pain may sometimes also be felt in the back or down the thighs.

 - And in some cases it may even be accompanied by vomiting and fainting.